 - Can Dogs Eat Cherries – these can cause the dogs to have difficulty breathing because cherries contain cyanide.
 Cyanide can stop oxygen distributions in the dog’s cells resulting in your dog having dilated pupils and red gums.
 These are symptoms of cyanide poisoning.

-- Can Dogs Eat Grapes Or Raisins – No. seedless and Grapes and raisins are toxic to dogs because they can cause kidney failure for dogs, which can lead to serious health problems and even death.
+- Can Dogs Eat Grapes Or Raisins – No. Grapes and raisins are toxic to dogs because they can cause kidney failure for dogs, which can lead to serious health problems and even death.

 Other fruits and vegetables your dog shouldn’t eat are Asparagus, mushrooms, and onions.
 Out of all these vegetables, the mushroom is the worst vegetable a dog can eat.
-Letting your dog eat a mushroom, could result in the death of your dog.
+Letting your dog eat a mushroom could result in the death of your dog.
 You should never let your dog go near mushrooms as a dog cannot be sure if the mushroom is poisonous or not.